 The Vltava river will guide you out of Prague.
 The slightly hilly and ever-changing landscape will enchant you.
 During today’s stage, you will pass through many small, idyllically situated Bohemian villages.
 The small houses with wooden-panelled gables irresistibly draw the eyes, and the many cosy inns entice one to stop for a refreshing beer.
-Your accommodation for the night will be in the Sedlčany area.

 For most of today, you will once again be following the course of the river Vltava, passing through many small Bohemian villages and the lush Bohemian forest.
 Via a beautiful reservoir on the Vltava near Milešov, you will make your way to Orlík.
 The gothic castle is certainly worth a visit, but merely a few kilometres further comes the next attraction; Zvikov Castle was one of the most important castles of Bohemia in the middle ages.
 The picturesque town of Písek marks the end of today’s stage.